Characters: Homestuck Post Scratch Kids

 - Joke Weapon: One of his three weapons of choice are FANCY SANTAS.
 Nobody's sure how to damage someone with one, but if someone can figure it out it's probably him.

 - Katanas Are Just Better: The weapon of choice for a guy who has a bunch of swords.

 - Unbreakable Katanas Are Just Better: Though this property has popularly been assumed since Dave attempted to break Bro's sword, it was confirmed when the sword was re-alchemized as one of the seven legendary Trickster weapons.

-- Literal Split Personality: Between the AR, Squarewave, Sawtooth, and his dreamself, Dirk has a very fractured sense of self, which ties into his Myth Arc.
+- Literal Split Personality: Between the AR, Squarewave, Sawtooth, and his dreamself, Dirk has a very fractured sense of self, which ties into his personal journey.
 One of Dirk's "splinters" as they're referred to in universe even turns up in Jake's subconscious.

 - Mad Scientist: Dirk downplays his own scientific knowledge, saying that in the future, the technology level has greatly advanced, but he still has chunks of uranium and random robots all around his apartment.